Frequently Asked Questions on Managing NSCLC With Rare Oncogenic Drivers

 Benjamin J Solomon, MD, PhD

 Peter MacCallum Cancer Centre

 Professor Solomon is a Medical Oncologist and Head of the Lung Medical Oncology Service at the Peter MacCallum Cancer Centre in Melbourne, Australia.
 Additionally, he is the Group Leader of the Molecular Therapeutics and Biomarkers Laboratory in the Research Division and the Scientific Chair of the Thoracic Oncology Group of Australasia.
 In 2006, following a postdoctoral fellowship in Colorado, Professor Solomon returned to the Peter MacCallum Cancer Centre to work as a Medical Oncologist, with a research focus on clinical and translational research in lung cancer.
 His clinical trial work focuses on the development of novel therapies for lung cancer and has led to the identification of new therapies including ALK, ROS1, cMET, NTRK, and RET inhibitors for lung cancer.

-The proposed educational activity is designed specifically for medical oncologists, pulmonologists, pathologists, oncology fellows, and other healthcare professionals involved in the management of patients with lung cancer in the Asia Pacific region.
+The proposed educational activity is designed specifically for medical oncologists, pulmonologists, pathologists, oncology fellows, and other healthcare professionals involved in the management of patients with lung cancer.

 Upon completion of this educational activity, participants should be able to:

 - Assess the use of NGS testing (in tissue and plasma) to detect rare molecular drivers in advanced NSCLC

 - Determine how to use selective MET inhibitors in the treatment of patients with MET exon 14 skipping mutation